owaisdrabu/node_service/README.md

 Step 1: Clone Project, and run npm install.

-Step 2: Add .env file with the necessary credentials.
+Step 2: Rename .env_copy to .env and add the necessary credentials.

 Step 3: Run the command 'npm dev run' to start the server.